Transforms module

 dip:: OptimalFourierTransformSize(dip::uint size,

-Returns the next larger (or smaller) multiple of {2, 3, 5}, an image of this size is more efficient for FFT computations.
+Returns the next larger (or smaller) multiple of small integers.
+An image of this size is more efficient for FFT computations.

 By default, which